mark19891107/openapi-mcp/README.md

 ![openapi-mcp logo](openapi-mcp.png)

-**Generate MCP tool definitions directly from a Swagger/OpenAPI specification file.**
+**Generate MCP tool definitions directly from a Swagger/OpenAPI or WSDL specification file.**

-OpenAPI-MCP is a dockerized MCP server that reads a `swagger.json` or `openapi.yaml` file and generates a corresponding [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) toolset.
-This allows MCP-compatible clients like [Cursor](https://cursor.sh/) to interact with APIs described by standard OpenAPI specifications.
-Now you can enable your AI agent to access any API by simply providing its OpenAPI/Swagger specification - no additional coding required.
+OpenAPI-MCP is a dockerized MCP server that reads a `swagger.json`, `openapi.yaml`, or `.wsdl` file and generates a corresponding [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) toolset.
+This allows MCP-compatible clients like [Cursor](https://cursor.sh/) to interact with APIs described by standard OpenAPI specifications or SOAP services.

 ## Table of Contents